 In this note we give an explicit construction of the irreducible graded representations of simply laced Khovanov-Lauda algebras which are concentrated in one degree.
 These homogeneous representations turn out to be similar to seminormal representations of affine Hecke algebras.
-In type A this can be explained using [BK].
+In type A this can be explained using [BK] and intertwining operators.